 The office of the Chief Appraiser is primarily responsible for the overall planning, organizing, staffing, coordinating, and controlling of District operations.
+The Administration

-The Administration Department's function is to plan, organize, direct and control the business support functions related to human resources, budget, finance, records management, purchasing, fixed assets, facilities and postal services.
+Department's function is to plan, organize, direct, and control the business support functions related to human resources, budget, finance, records management, purchasing, fixed assets, facilities, and postal services.
 The Appraisal Department is responsible for the valuation of all real and personal property accounts.
 The property types appraised include land, commercial, residential, and business personal property.
 By authority of the Texas Occupations Code, the District's appraisers are subject to the laws and rules of Chapters 51 and 1151, and must be duly registered with The Texas Department of Licensing and Regulation.
 Customer support, including information and assistance to property owners and homestead exemption administration is the responsibility of the Customer Service Department.

-The District staff, based on the 2019 adopted budget, consists of 134 (133 full time and 1 part-time) employees in the following departments:
+The District staff, based on the 2021 adopted budget, consists of 143 full-time employees in the following departments:

-- 8 Administration (chief appraiser and business services) - 64 Appraisal Services (appraisal related functions including data collectors, abatements, absolute exemptions and litigation - 4 ARB (ARB support services and arbitration) - 17 Customer Service (customer support & residential exemptions) - 13 GIS, Mapping, & Records (GIS, maps, imagery, deed records, and records management) - 8 Information Services Technology (technology related functions) - 20 Support Services (appraisal support staff)
+- 8 Administration (chief appraiser and business services) - 70 Appraisal Services (appraisal related functions including data collectors, abatements, absolute exemptions, and litigation - 5 ARB & Agent Services (ARB support services and arbitration) - 19 Customer Service (customer support & residential exemptions) - 13 GIS, Mapping, & Records (GIS, maps, imagery, deed records, and records management) - 8 Information Services Technology (technology related functions) - 20 Appraisal Support Services (appraisal support staff)